Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 ## Release Process

-Before a release, ensure the `dist/CapabilityStatement.xml` is using the semver generated in the latest automatic release pull request.
+Before a release, ensure the `dist/CapabilityStatement.xml` is using the semver generated in the latest automatic release pull request, and that `dist/FHIRListener.xml` has the latest changes.

 ## Issues